-- 1. At startup, each Websense component requests applicable configuration information from the Policy Database via the Policy Broker. - 2.
-Running components frequently check for changes to the Policy Database. - 3.
-The Policy Database is updated each time administrators make changes in the Web Security console and deploy them.
+- 1. At startup, each TRITON component requests applicable configuration information from the Policy Database via the Policy Broker. - 2.
+Running components frequently check for changes to the Policy Database.

-4. After a change to the Policy Database, each component requests and receives the changes that affect its functioning.
+- 3. The Policy Database is updated each time administrators make changes in the Web module of the TRITON Manager and deploy them. - 4.
+After a change to the Policy Database, each component requests and receives the changes that affect its functioning.